-Guys may like to brag about their sexual exploits, but mention “erectile dysfunction” and you’re likely to be greeted with nervous laughter, or awkward silence.
-It’s not a topic most men want to discuss, yet an open conversation is the first step in finding a solution.
+Guys may like to brag about their sexual exploits, but mention “erectile dysfunction” and you’re likely to be greeted with nervous laughter or awkward silence.
+It’s not a topic most men want to discuss, yet an open conversation is the first step to finding a solution.

 What Is Erectile Dysfunction?

-The occasional difficulty in getting or keeping an erection is normal.
-It’s only a problem when you’re regularly having difficulty — to the extent that you’re purposefully avoiding contact with your partner for fear that you’ll have trouble satisfying them in the bedroom.
+The occasional difficulty in getting or keeping an erection is normal.1 It starts to become a problem when you’re regularly having difficulty getting or maintaining an erection — to the extent that you’re purposefully avoiding intimate moments with your partner.

 What Causes ED?

-To start with, ED is NOT in your head.
+To start with, ED is NOT all in your head.
 You can’t simply will yourself to get an erection, no matter how much you try.
-Studies show over 80% of ED cases are caused by a treatable physical disorder.
-Diseases such as diabetes, high blood pressure, and high cholesterol are common causes.
-Even a perfectly healthy man can develop ED after a brain or spinal cord injury.
-ED can be a side effect of certain medications, too.
-Read more on our Causes of ED page.
+Studies show that only 20% of the causes for ED are due to a psychological problem or disorder.2 Diseases such as diabetes, high blood pressure, and high cholesterol are common causes.1 Even a perfectly healthy man can develop ED after a brain or spinal cord injury.1 ED can be a side effect of certain medications, too.1 Read more on our Causes of ED page.

 ED Treatment Options

 Since no two men are alike, the best ED treatment plan will depend on what’s causing your problem.
-That’s why you need to put aside your embarrassment and make an appointment to visit with see a qualified doctor who specializes in helping guys get back to enjoying their time with their spouses or partners to the fullest.
+That’s why it’s important to put aside embarrassment and make an appointment to visit a qualified doctor who specializes in Men’s Health and is dedicated to helping guys get back to enjoying their time with their spouses or partners to the fullest.
 You’ll be relieved to talk to someone who understands and has solutions.

-Pills such as Viagra® are the most common ED treatment, but they don’t work for everyone.
-Some guys find they cause bothersome headaches or persistent stomach troubles.
-Some have serious side effects such as chest pain and vision or hearing changes.
-Others don’t respond to the medication at all.
-And still others don’t like having to wait for the pill to take effect.
+Pills such as Viagra® are usually the first treatment option that men try, but they don’t work for everyone.3 Some guys find they cause bothersome headaches or persistent stomach troubles.
+Some have serious side effects such as chest pain and vision or hearing changes.4 It’s estimated that 30-35% of men don’t respond to the medication at all.5 Erectile dysfunction medication can also take from 30 minutes to 2 hours before they take effect which can affect romantic spontaneity.8

 When pills don’t work, an ED implant offers hope.
-Penile implants are custom-fitted devices that are surgically implanted to allow you to obtain an erection when desired.
-They are undetectable to the naked eye, so no one will know you have one unless you tell them.
-The Titan® penile implant from Coloplast produces a totally natural, controlled and spontaneous erection that will restore your confidence, relationships and pleasure.
+Penile implants are custom-fitted devices that are surgically implanted to allow you to obtain an erection when desired9.
+They are undetectable to the naked eye, so no one will know you have one unless you tell them9.
+Titan penile implant is designed to mimic the look and performance of a natural erection9.

 ED Affects Partners Too

 Men aren’t the only ones who suffer with ED.
 Spouses and partners experience their own emotional challenges.
-They often feel rejected or blame themselves for the toll ED takes on their relationship.
+Those emotions can range from confusion, anxiety, fear, and even sadness.10

-If you’re a woman whose partner who is struggling with ED treatment, you can talk to someone who knows exactly what you’re going through — and can help.
+If you have a partner who is struggling with ED treatment, you can talk to someone who knows exactly what you’re going through — and can help.
 The Coloplast Partner Support Network offers a free, confidential connection with the spouses or partners of men who’ve been treated with a penile implant.
 They will listen to your questions and concerns, and share their own knowledge and experiences of how to keep your relationship strong during this challenging time.